 If you weld from one side and the metals are thicker than 1/8″ (3.2 mm), bevel them at 30 degrees and make a single-V joint.
 Leave a wider root gap than usual.

 Fillet welds of tee and lap joints are the hardest to weld if you don’t remove the coating.
 That’s because fillet welds cover a larger part of the joint and burn more zinc.
 But even worse, these joints almost always don’t have root gaps.

-As a result, the zinc fumes formed at the abutting surfaces will not escape easily.
-Instead, they will escape through the puddle when they gain enough pressure, creating excessive porosity.
+As a result, the zinc fumes formed at the abutting surfaces cannot escape easily.
+Eventually, they will escape through the puddle when they gain enough pressure, creating excessive porosity.
 Liquid zinc will also contaminate the metals, increasing the cracking risk.

 If the metals are thick, for example, more than 1/4″ (6.4 mm), you can leave a small 1/32-1/16″ (0.8-1.6 mm) gap.
 This way, the fumes can escape.
 You can use welding wires or rods to create this gap, then tack weld the joint and remove them.

 Outside corner joints are the easiest because you don’t burn much of the galvanization.

 Ensure you will always have a symmetrical fitup.
 Irregular joints may blow through at the wider or thinner parts.
 Furthermore, try to weld in the flat position if possible, since it’s the easiest one.